egovernments/DIGIT-OSS/frontend/micro-ui/README.md

 1. Run **yarn start** to start the local server

 #### Updating modules
-To update the modules run *install-dep.sh* script this will pull all the updates from *digit-ui-internals* repository
+To update the modules run *install-dep.sh* script this will pull all the updates from *micro-ui-internals* subfolder

 #### Reference Docs